matkoniecz/quick-beautiful/README.md

 # Beyond simple programs

 Note that simple programs like listed here are a great first step.
-But to really learn programing one needs also to be able to dive in large programs made by other people, to properly document changes.
+But to really learn programming one needs also to be able to dive in large programs made by other people, to properly document changes.
 Basic skills like Git were not even mentioned here and are absolute necessity even for a hobbyist.

 # Bonus